Twitter's CEO responsible for content safety resigns after criticism from Elon Musk

 Boring tweeted that Twitter had canceled a deal for the premiere of “What’s a Woman?” free on the platform” due to two instances of “misinformation.”
 Twitter’s rules prohibit intentionally referring to transgender individuals with an incorrect name or gender.

-Irwin tweeted on Friday that “one or two people noticed” that she had left the company the day before, and noted speculation about whether she had been fired or quit.
+Irwin tweeted on Friday that “one or two people noticed” that she had left the company the day before, and referred to speculation about whether she had been fired or quit.
 She teased that she would post 24 tweets to explain her departure.

 Then she posted that she was just joking about the long narrative.

-“In all seriousness, I quit but this was a once in a lifetime experience and I am so grateful to be working with such an amazing team of passionate, creative and hardworking people.
-They will cheer you all on and Twitter as you go!”
+“In all seriousness, I actually quit but this was a once in a lifetime experience and I am so grateful to be working with such an amazing team of passionate, creative and hardworking people.
+I will be cheering you all on and Twitter as you go!”

 Next to Musk, Irwin has been the most vocal voice for the company’s changing content policies in recent months.